Kilko64/Gecko_Manager/README.md

 - Have custom sounds and themes that you choose (also want to have ones for the system itself but only if the person wants)
 - Be 100% open source (can give the option to install non free drivers on the installation without needing an USB like debian)
 - Fast and light
-- Neutral range of packages (not so bleeding edge and not so old(user can also choose))
+- Neutral range of packages (not so bleeding-edge and not so old(user can also choose))
 - The user can choose the kernel loader, such a systemd, etc and even allowing users to choose the bootloader
 - The user can choose their own package manager (thats the hard part, its almost impossible to do that thats why this is a big challenge)
 - The user can choose the way they want to install and also to be friendly with everyone (like people with disabilities everyone is the same)